web counter

 CV

-Stevi Ibonie is a 3rd-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP Lab.
+Stevi Ibonie is a 4th-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP Lab.
 She obtained her B.A. in Psychology and minor in counseling, clinical, and school psychology from UC Santa Barbara.
-Previously, Stevi worked with Professor Sheri Johnson, at UC Berkeley studying mood-disorders, where she developed an interest in how social relationships may influence the trajectories of individuals with psychopathologies.
+Previously, Stevi worked with Sheri Johnson, at UC Berkeley studying mood disorders, where she developed an interest in how social relationships may influence the trajectories of individuals with psychopathologies.
 Her interests focus on the influence of social functioning and relationships in mood and behavioral disorders.
 Stevi enjoys all kinds of outdoor activities, such as stand up paddle-boarding, hiking, and gardening with the help of her cat.

 Email

-Bryn is a 1st-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP Lab.
+Bryn is a 2nd-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP Lab.
 She obtained her B.A.Sc. in Cognitive Science at McGill University and has recently been working on projects aimed at furthering quality of life and improving self-management strategies for those living with bipolar disorder.
 Her research interests concern emotional regulation processes and emotional experience in bipolar and unipolar mood disorders.
 She is especially interested in investigating how emotion regulation unfolds in naturalistic settings and how interoceptive processes may influence emotion regulation abilities.
 She hopes to use knowledge gained to inform actionable interventions for populations living with bipolar and major depressive disorders.
 In her spare time, Bryn is usually found dancing, hiking, camping, or doing photography!

 Email

-Luiza is a 1st-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP Lab and the CU Change Lab.
+Lu is a 2nd-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP Lab and the CU Change Lab.
 She graduated from UC Santa Barbara with a B.S. in psychology and a B.A. in Art.
 After attending cultural psychology class in her undergraduate degree combined with her international student status, Luiza started wondering about how different cultures express verbally and physically different emotional states and how that may affect diagnosis and symptoms of psychopathology.
 Thus, her main research interest is how different cultural backgrounds (country of origin, ethnicity, race, religion, and so on) can affect and explain why we feel the way we feel.
 In her free time, Luiza enjoys painting, drawing, eating new foods and hanging out with her cat.

 Research Assistants